machawk1/log/_posts/2024-05-29-cci-research-showcase.md

 ![DSA logo >](/assets/2024-05-29/dsa-logo.png){: width="300" .centered }

 The event commenced at 4 pm on the 10th floor of Drexel CCI in Philadelphia.
-The event was composed about a dozen student posters and a series of 8 5-minute lightning talks at 5 pm following the poster session.
+The event was composed of about a dozen student posters and a series of 8 5-minute lightning talks at 5 pm following the poster session.

 ## Poster Session

 ![Refreshments at the DSA Research Showcase >](/assets/2024-05-29/2024-05-29-food.jpg){: width="200" }

 Attendees were able to walk around with refreshments for the first hour of the event and inquire about students' research as presented on the posters.
-I was able to visit a few of the posters and for some, talk with the students, to get a sense of their research.
+I was able to visit a few of the posters and for some, talk with the students, to get a sense of what they were exploring in their studies.

 <span class="person"><a href="https://www.laylab.me/">Layla Bouzoubaa</a></span> (<a href="https://x.com/Bouzoulay">@Bouzoulay</a>) presented, "Stigma: Classified Contextualized Encounters", a work-in-progress project that looks into the notion of stigma concerning drug use on online forums like various sub-Reddits.